asfnz/asfnz/README.md

 - 👋 Hi, I’m @asfnz
 - 👀 I’m interested in UX Designs
-- 🌱 I’m currently learning Material Design
+- 🌱 I’m currently learning Material Design and React.js
 - 💞️ I’m looking to collaborate on UX and UI
 - 📫 How to reach me github/@asfnz